SuTanTank/VRND-Maze/README.md

  - I didn't raise the door as required in the project specs.
 Instead, I rotated the left/rigth part of the door by 90 degree.
  - The collider of the waypoints are set to longer than the actual cube for easier clicking.
  - The camera are set to be a higher position above the waypoints' cube, since the cube may blocking the view.
+ - I add a HUD to display the time used and the number of coins collected.